+(2) Actual number of shares issued and outstanding is based on 6,750,000 shares of common stock issued and outstanding as of June 30, 2011.
 As adjusted number of shares issued and outstanding assumes no exercise of the underwriters' over-allotment option and excludes the 750,000 initial shares to be forfeited due to the underwriters not exercising their over-allotment option.
 Includes (i) up to 2,875,000 initial shares which are subject to pro-rata forfeiture if the public warrants are not exercised in full, and (ii) up to 3,375,000 initial shares which are subject to forfeiture based on the degree of participation of our initial stockholders in activities relating to the initial business transaction.
 Does not include 2,000,000 shares of common stock to be issued in the private placement.
-The as adjusted number of shares also assumes that 1,948,455 shares would be recorded in treasury.